Days Countdown

 1. Biodiversity Maintenance

-- Pollination of crops and plants
+- Pollination of crops and wild plants

-- Water filtration and air quality
+- Natural water purification and air quality

-- Soil fertility and natural pest control
+- Soil health and pest regulation

 2. Economic Value